-The office of Borough Manager is hereby created by the Borough Council of Bradford Woods, subject to the right of the Borough, by ordinance and at any time, to abolish that office.
+The position of Borough Manager (hereinafter "Manager") is hereby created by the Borough Council of Bradford Woods, by ordinance.

-The Manager shall be chosen on the basis of his/her executive and administrative abilities with special reference to his actual experience in, or his/her knowledge of, accepted practices and duties of his/her office as set forth in § 38-6 below.
+The Manager shall be chosen on the basis of executive and administrative abilities, with special reference to actual experience in, or knowledge of, accepted practices and duties of the office as set forth in § 38-6 below.

 Before entering upon the duties of Manager, the appointed Manager shall be bonded with a bonding company assuring such sum as is set by resolution of Council for the faithful performance of the duties of the office.
 Any premiums associated therewith shall be paid by the Borough.

-The incumbent records, documents and files all the official acts of Council and other appointed boards, commissions and other Borough officials as directed; maintains an accounting of all receipts and expenditures; prepares and pays all bills; and prepares payroll for the Borough.
+The Manager records, documents and files all the official acts of Council and other appointed boards, commissions and other Borough officials as directed; maintains an accounting of all receipts and expenditures, prepares and pays all bills, and prepares payroll for the Borough.

-The incumbent is responsible for the maintenance of Borough records, the proper transaction of Borough business, and attending to or bringing to the attention of proper officials the concerns of citizens.
-The incumbent provides technical advice to elected and appointed officials in matters of legal requirements, finances, personnel administration, and general management.
-The incumbent may also be required to perform research as necessary to provide information for decision making by the members of Council,
+The Manager is responsible for the maintenance of Borough records, the proper transaction of Borough business, and attending to or bringing to the attention of proper officials the concerns of citizens.
+The Manager provides technical advice to elected and appointed officials in matters of legal requirements, finances, personnel administration, and general management.
+The Manager may also be required to perform research as necessary to provide information for decision making by the members of Council.

-Work is performed independently with decisions made based on established rules and policies, applicable laws, regulations imposed by other government agencies, and the employee's best judgment regarding internal consistency, precedent and fairness.
+Work is performed independently with decisions made based on established rules and policies, applicable laws, regulations imposed by other government agencies, and the Manager's best judgment regarding internal consistency, precedent and fairness.